-Have any portable devices been left out such as USB drives, tablets or laptops.
-Is the staff member following physical security best practice?
+Have any portable devices been left out such as USB drives, tablets or laptops?
+Is the staff member following physical security best practices?
 Especially in relation to easily portable devices.

 When entering an area make a note to check if any workstations are left logged in, check under the keyboards for post-it notes or notebooks with passwords written down.
 It does happen!